Protesters destroy police property, smash and burn cars as riots continue across US

 Protests started in Minneapolis on Wednesday following the death of George Floyd, who died in police custody.
 One officer was seen in a video posted to social media kneeling on Floyd’s neck for almost nine minutes while Floyd repeated that he couldn’t breathe.

-Within days, protests spread across the country, and protesters and police clashed in Minneapolis, New York, Los Angeles and Philadelphia, among other cities.
+Within days, protests spread across the country, and protesters and police clashed in Minneapolis, New York, Los Angeles and Philadelphia and Chicago, among other cities.

 Each day brings new images of damaged police property, more often than not a cruiser that has been smashed up and covered with graffiti or outright burned.